 Rules are very important guidelines.
 Writing, on the other hand, is an art form that entails experimentation, innovation, and expansion.
 Don’t be so hung up on THE RULES you lose your own sense of story.

 3. You buy into every new way to write or plot that a writing expert suggests.

 Learning the craft, and studying with writing experts is important.
 I’m not arguing it’s not necessary to study writing craft.

 Heaven knows I’ve spent a fortune learning from some of the top teachers in writing craft, and I improved my writing skills by leaps and bounds.

 I’ve also learned that all the classes and workshops in the world are wasted if I’m not producing.

 More importantly, I realize that writing experts don’t always know what’s right for me or my writing process.

 Once you find the process that works best with your personality and lifestyle, you need to stick with it.

 Btw, if you’re interested, I’d be delighted to share the names of those experts I highly recommend, just email me.

-4. You’re unable to take criticism or believe everything anyone says about your story.
+4. You’re unable to take criticism or the flip side-believe everything anyone says about your story.